ggoodman/channels/README.md

 ### Closing channels

-A Channel can be closed, signalling that further calls to `put` should be treaded as exceptions.
+A Channel can be closed, signalling that further calls to `put` should be treated as exceptions.
 When a channel is closed, all outstanding Promises for pending writes will resolve with the value `false`.

 > *Note: This means that buffered messages that had been accepted but not consumed will be lost.*